-If a memory card is plugged in STOP state, which contains a command file VIPA_CMD.MMC, the command file is loaded and the containing instructions are executed.
+■ If a memory card is plugged, which contains a command file VIPA_CMD.MMC, the command file is loaded and the containing instructions are executed.

 The FC/SFC 208 ...
 FC/SFC 215 and FC/SFC 195 allow you to include the memory card access into your user application.
 More can be found in the manual "Operation list".